yohannes15/DeveloperMatchMaker/README.md

 # Developer Connect

+# This same project using React is available under my other branch.
+If you are interested in that check that out.
+It works the same.
+This branch uses Flask's template engine Jinja2 and render_template.

 Are you a student at SJU?
 Do you have a great idea for a project or a product and require help?

 Or are you trying to grow your skills through project collaboration?
 SJU Dev Connect is the best place for developers to find each other.